mnlipp/VM-Operator/controller.md

 <img src="02_2_operator.png" width="90%"/>

 To get anything started, you therefore have to first create a custom resource of kind `VirtualMachine`.
-Here is a sample definition from the ["local-path" example](https://github.com/mnlipp/VM-Operator/tree/main/example/local-path):
+Here is the sample definition from the ["local-path" example](https://github.com/mnlipp/VM-Operator/tree/main/example/local-path):

 ```yaml